Christmas in July

-Christmas in July, Christmas in Summer or Christmas in Winter is a second Christmas celebration held around the summer season, mainly during July.
-It is centered around Christmas-themed activities and entertainment, including small gatherings, seasonal music and specials, and shopping, with the goal of getting the public in the "Christmas spirit" during the summer season in the Northern hemisphere.
+Christmas in July, also known as Christmas in Summer in the Northern Hemisphere and Christmas in Winter or Midwinter Christmas in the Southern Hemisphere, is a second Christmas celebration held on July 25 that falls outside the traditional period of Christmastide.
+It is centered on secular Christmas-themed activities and entertainment, including small gatherings, seasonal entertainment, and shopping.
+July Christmas celebrations typically accommodate those living in the Southern Hemisphere, where they experience winter at that time.

 Origins

+In a journal entry dated December 1827, colonial settler James Macarthur reflected on the challenges of observing Christmas during the Australian summer and proposed relocating its traditional “eating and drinking” aspects to a cooler season:

+“I have always thought it would be a publick benefit … to change the eating and drinking part of this festival to a more temperate season of the year … In the month of June there is no operation of importance going forward … John Bull might then indulge as freely as at home without endangering his health.”

+This entry, written while at Port Stephens and contained in Macarthur’s correspondence to his family, represents among the earliest documented colonial suggestions for celebrating Christmas mid‑winter in Australia—nearly a century before mid‑winter “Christmas in July” events became formalized.

 Werther, an 1892 French opera with libretto by Édouard Blau, Paul Milliet, and Georges Hartmann, had an English translation published in 1894 by Elizabeth Beall Ginty.
-In the story, a group of children rehearses a Christmas song in July, to which a character responds: "When you sing Christmas in July, you rush the season."
+In the story, a group of children rehearse a Christmas song in July, to which a character responds: "When you sing Christmas in July, you rush the season."
 It is a translation of the French: "vous chantez Noël en juillet... c'est s'y prendre à l'avance."
 This opera is based on Goethe's The Sorrows of Young Werther.
 Christmas features in the book, but July does not.

 In 1935, the National Recreation Association's journal Recreation described what a Christmas in July was like at a girl's camp in Brevard, North Carolina, writing that "all mystery and wonder surround this annual event."